shinsoj/techart/optimization/optimization.md

 ### Texture compression

-Popular compressed formats like PNG and JPG cannot be decoded directly by the GPU.
-Before images are loaded into memory they must first be converted to a format that can be quickly accessed by the GPU.
-This involves creating mip-maps and either compressing the image so it takes up less video memory or leaving it uncompressed.
-[11]
+Popular compressed formats like PNG and JPG cannot be decoded directly by the GPU and have to be decompressed to the GPU friendly format.

-A better option is to use hardware accelerated formats designed for the GPU.
-This means that they do not need to be decompressed before being copied and results in decreased loading times for the player and may even lead to increased performance due to hardware optimizations.
-[12]

 The formats designed for the GPU: